diegowald/BookFiler-Lib-Sort-Filter-Tree-Widget/dev/readme.md

+# Development Summary

 I need a QT5 widget written in C++.
 The Libraries used are QT, Boost, and sqlite3.
 I need a custom `QTreeView` written that is able to be sorted, filtered, and edited using sqlite3 as the backend.
 To Sort and filter you need to use SQL queries to reorder the data.
-You may use `QSortFilterProxyModel` to help with sorting and filtering.

 I already started on the code.
 See the header I started for how to use each method of the widget [/src/UI/MainWidget.hpp](https://github.com/bradosia/BookFiler-Lib-Sort-Filter-Tree-Widget/blob/main/src/UI/MainWidget.hpp).